andrewcargill/superheros/README.md

 # Hero Chat
 Hero Chat is a fantasy based website where 'want-to-be' superheros can socialize and share posts about their amazing world-saving adventures.
-This is the first build / release and lays the foundations of a world that will be expanded to include other user types such as 'City Majors' and 'Fans' that will be able to interact are reward Superheros.
+This is the first build / release and lays the foundations of a world that will be expanded to include other user types such as 'City Mayors' and 'Fans' that will be able to interact, chat and reward Superheros.

-The context is that the 'World Government Agency' has hidden a top-secret website deep in the internet who's location is only known by the worlds Superheros.
+The context is that the 'World Government Agency' has hidden a top-secret website deep in the internet.
+This location is only known by the worlds Superheros.

-Once inside the Comic-book styled environment makes for a fun place where these saviours of the world can hang-out and unwind.
+Once inside the Comic-book styled environment takes over and makes for a fun place where these saviours of the world can hang-out and unwind.

 ---

 [Visit the website](https://superherosocial.herokuapp.com/)

 [Visit the API](https://superheros.herokuapp.com/)

 ---